ksu-cs-textbooks/cs-zero/content/x-cis115-labs/11-python-loops/01-while-loops/_index.md

 ![Tutor 10](/images/lab11/tutor7_10.png)

-Once again, we will check the Boolean expression and see that it is still `True, so we'll enter the loop and add $9$ to the `total` yet again before repeating the process from the top of the loop.
+Once again, we will check the Boolean expression and see that it is still `True`, so we'll enter the loop and add $9$ to the `total` yet again before repeating the process from the top of the loop.
 At this point, we should see this state in Python tutor.

 ![Tutor 12](/images/lab11/tutor7_12.png)